Finding out that your partner has been with someone else threw you into a tailspin.

 This is one of the biggest shocks of your life.
 What you are going through can hardly be put into words.
 You are shocked.
 Devastated.
 Confused.
 Angry.

-Few topics are harder to talk about than infidelity.
-Getting support from friends or family could be difficult.
-Maybe you feel shame because this happened to you and you don’t want to let anyone else in.
+You might find it hard to get support from friends or family.
+You feel shame because this happened to you and you don’t want to let anyone else in.
 You feel anger and judgment toward your partner.
-You might even be angry with yourself for not seeing it coming.
+You might be angry with yourself for not seeing it coming.
 This also takes a toll on your self-worth and you question yourself.

-Infidelity is a far-reaching issue and affects us in so many different ways.
-In my practice, I work with clients who undergo the pain of a partner seeing someone else as well as the person who leaves the relationship to be with someone else.
+In my practice, I work with clients who undergo the pain of their partner being with someone else as well as the person who leaves the relationship to be with someone else.

 (If you are in a relationship with someone other than your primary partner, please click here.)